 - Leave to marinate for about 1 hour

-- Squeeze ½ an orange to get about 2 tbsp of juice, more will be okay..
+- Squeeze ½ an orange to get about 2 tablespoon of juice, more will be okay..

 - In a small bowl add the juice, ½ vinegar and the rest of the ingredients

 - Whisky well and set a side

 Assembling heirloom tomato salad with marinated olives